theupdateframework/taps/tap7.md

 against attacks described in Section 1.5.2 of the TUF Specification.

 The updater will be expected to reject untrustworthy metadata and targets and accept trustworthy metadata and targets.
-Control test cases will be used alongside each test to verify correct behavior in the absence of an attack.
+Positive test cases will be used to verify correct behavior in the absence of an attack.

 Tests will attempt endless data attacks, indefinite freeze attacks, replay attacks, and a variety of others discussed in the TUF Specification.
 The full